MoustaphaItani/polyenclose/README.md

 - Tests **symbolic enclosure feasibility** of polygon multisets using Euler, incidence, and flatness constraints (false positives are possible).

-- Uses the total flatness parameter (a combinatorial, not geometric quantity), defined as the count of external / boundary triangulation segments (`S`), as a global obstruction variable.
+- Uses the total flatness parameter (a combinatorial, not geometric quantity), defined as a global flatness parameter (`S`) measuring   deviation from a fully triangulated surface.
+ Equivalently: `S` counts coplanarity merges of adjacent triangles
+         (each merge removes one internal diagonal).

+- Assumes polyhedra admit a combinatorial tetrahedral decomposition, with tetrahedra glued pairwise along entire faces.

 - Computes exact **external bounds and ladders** on edges, faces, and flatness, and **internal bounds and ladders** on space-filling tetrahedra (`T`), internal triangulation segments (`S_i`), and internal gluing triangles (`N_i`), from a given vertex count.